koraykoca/Python-Notes-Tips/README.md

 print(len(numbers_obj))
 ```

 __*yield*__ is like a return statement but it doesn't end the function.
 It merely suspends the function, and next time the function will resume.
-THat's called generator function.
+That's called generator function.
+When the Python yield statement is hit, the program suspends function execution and returns the yielded value to the caller.
+(In contrast, return stops function execution completely.)
+When a function is suspended, the state of that function is saved.
+This includes any variable bindings local to the generator, the instruction pointer, the internal stack, and any exception handling.
+This allows you to resume function execution whenever you call one of the generator’s methods.
+In this way, all function evaluation picks back up right after yield.

 A python object saves its attributes in the class dictionary.
 We can simply update the attributes using the class dictionary.
 This can be handy when we assign/make equal an object to another object in the same type.
 ```python